 5.6.2 Definition of Loads Acting on Structure

 All appropriate load types shall be quantified and included for each design case.
 Load types and design parameters are discussed in the following sections.
 Table 1 shows how the parameters may be combined to define design cases.
 This table is intended only to provide an example and is not necessarily complete.
 Other environmental criteria may be used if properly justified.

+Table 1–Project Design Load Cases